 $15,886,373

-This sparks a wave of suspicion, branding Lucas as a pedophile and causing the entire community to turn against him.
-The narrative reflects real-life events similar to the Escola Base case in São Paulo, Brazil.
+These ambiguous statements ignite a frenzy of suspicion, unjustly labeling Lucas as a predator and leading to his isolation by the entire community.
+The film’s narrative mirrors real-life incidents, reminiscent of the notorious Escola Base case in São Paulo, Brazil.

 DramaRomance